MileHacker Logo

 Ferry Services

-Regular high-speed ferry services run between Papeete (Tahiti) and Vaiare (Moorea).
-Aremiti and Terevau companies provide frequent services.
+Regular high-speed ferry services operate between Papeete (Tahiti) and Vaiare (Moorea).
+Aremiti and Terevau companies provide services with high frequency.
 No formal immigration checks between Tahiti and Moorea.

 Cruise Ports